Art & Learning Creating, connecting, thinking, problem solving

 Last Chance to paint with Artist John Dyer presents a unique opportunity for both teachers and students to engage with interesting, exciting and motivating challenges.
 As John travels around our planet seeing some of the unusual and endangered peoples, animals and plants, we can travel with John and use the adventures as material to engage students in cross-curricular activities.
-Dr David Ashe will be travelling with John and will be focusing on how ‘art’ (using John Dyer’s paintings as illustrations) can be used as a tool to enable school students to make deep connections with subject matter.
+Art can be used as a tool to enable school students to make deep connections with the subject matter.

 These events will, no doubt, be challenging – not just for John as he travels to some remote places, but to all those who travel with him through the use of digital tools (using the internet).

 We want your students to be challenged to think, to question, to paint (or to draw or to collage or to use their own choice of artistic medium) and to think through their own ideas, intuitions, feelings, knowledge about the planet.
 Through this there will be learning opportunities – in the area of Art and also in, for example, Maths, Science, History, Geography, Social Studies, Human Development…

 We hope teachers will use the opportunity to allow their students to really develop their art, independent research, ability to ask and question all aspects of knowledge and to send questions directly to the artist for immediate response.